raspberrypilearning/interactive-animation/en/step_9.md

 If you are in a club, why not share your project with friends and peers?

-If you are at home, demonstate your project out with your family.
+If you are at home, demonstrate your project out with your family.

 If you have a Scratch account, you can share your project through Scratch.
 You can send a link to people you know, and the whole Scratch community will be able to find your project and try it out.